 IA 241 Cyberlaw and Cybercrime 3 Cr.

 This course includes extensive discussion of the legal constraints, both civil and criminal, that underlie acceptable behavior using computers and networks today.
 3 lecture hours.
 Cross-listed with CJ 341; not permitted to earn credit for both IA 241 and CJ 341.
-Prerequisite: Freshmen 2 or higher or instructor permission.
-Offered in the Fall.
+Prerequisite: Freshmen 2 status or higher.
+(Fall).

 IA 340 Introduction to Information Assurance 3 Cr.

 IA 342 Management of Information Assurance 3 Cr.

 This course focuses on management of the information assurance process.
 Topics include human factors in reducing security breaches, security incident detection and response, remediation, management's role in information assurance, and other considerations in framing and implementing information assurance policies.
 The final section reviews current topics of particular interest and activity in the field of information assurance.
-Prerequisite: CS 140 (C) or higher.
-Offered Spring.
+3 lecture hours.
+Prerequisite: CS 140 with a grade of C or higher.
+(Spring).

 IA 360 Network Security 3 Cr.

 This course focuses on the concepts, terminology and practice of network security.
 Topics include the fundamental goals of network security and practical applications of wired and wireless network security techniques such as applications of cryptology in network protocols, authentication, access control, network security devices such as firewalls and intrusion detection and prevention systems, incident response, log analysis, honeypots and honeynets.
-Classroom 3 hours, laboratory 2 hours.
-Prerequisite: IS 460 or CS 260.
-Offered Spring.
+3 lecure hours.
+Prerequisite: CS 260.
+(Spring).

 IA 455 Contemporary Issues in Information Assurance 3 Cr.

 A capstone seminar for Computer Security and Information Assurance majors which will vary every term in accordance with the current issues of the time.
 Students work with the instructor as they explore today's issues and trends in preparation of a thesis or project.
 Emphasis is placed on critical thinking, research and evaluation of current issues.
 A comprehensive computer security exam is included in this course.
-Prerequisites: IA 340, IA 342.
-Open to CSIA Junior 2 or higher, or by instructor permission.
-Offered Fall.
+3 lecture hours.
+Prerequisites: IA 340, IA 342; Computer Security & Information Assurance majors; Junior 2 status or higher.
+(Fall).

 IA 456 Cyber Defense Practicum 3 Cr.